Electronic bidet: 1980s: Introduction of the Washlet

 In 1980, TOTO introduced the Washlet G, which debuted with three functions: rear cleansing, dryer, and a heated seat.
 In 1982, the first Washlet television commercial aired, featuring the singer Jun Togawa telling viewers that 'even though it's a bottom, it wants to be washed too'.
 In another ad, she was shown standing on a fake buttock reading a letter supposedly from her bottom, which writes that 'even bottoms have feelings'.

 The Wash Air Seat and the early Washlet operated mechanically, and it took several minutes for the spray to start and for the water to heat.
 These problems were solved by implementing electronic operation.
 The Washlet's nozzle was made to extend and retract at an angle of 43 degrees, which prevented any used cleansing water from falling back onto the nozzle ("backwash").

 Two TOTO engineers, Mr. Kawakami and Mr. Ito calculated the average location of the human anus with the aid of 300 colleagues who were persuaded to sit on a toilet in private and to mark the positions of their anuses by fixing a small piece of a paper to a wire strung across the seat.
 The average location of the female vulva was measured in a strip club.
 In 1987, TOTO launched the first integrated Washlet.

 From the 1990s: Widespread adoption

 In 1992, TOTO launched the Neorest, a tank-less toilet with an integrated Washlet.
 Other manufacturers started producing electronic bidets, without the trademarked term "washlet".

+Following a toilet-paper shortage arising from the COVID-19 pandemic, the Australian Consumers Association published a discussion of the merits of bidets and "smart toilets", including a wide range of detachable bidet seats.

+Safety

+Following the 2024 CrowdStrike incident, a widely viral post on Japanese social media site Misskey stated:

+"強制再起動で尻の穴壊されかけました", meaning roughly "Forced reboot almost destroyed my asshole".
+The accompanying pictures showed the bidet displaying a Microsoft Windows blue screen of death that the user then force-rebooted.

 In popular culture

-Electronic bidets have been featured in the Simpsons and Futurama as "Japanese Toilets".
+Electronic bidets have been featured in The Simpsons, South Park and Futurama as "Japanese Toilets".